 Website Design Cost Calculations

 Almost 95% of web design and development costs are labour based.
 There is, of course, a few licenses, royalties etc you have as fixed costs.
 To make a website successful, it needs more work post-build.
 Below is a good way for you to calculate your budget and how much it is really going to cost to build a website, in both hours and financial costs.
 We are going to assume that everything in this example is being done by the digital media agency and not by a graphic designer claiming to be a website designer.
 In other words, everything is done by an expert in their own field.
-Initially, we will just focus on time required, and base it off of a simple 7-page website.
+Initially, we will just focus on the time required, and base it off on a simple 7-page website.

 1. Website Design

 It is going to take at least 20-30 hours for an experienced website designer to design the front page of your new website.
 This is something people will argue is rubbish.
 The fact is, doing it properly and making it look great just takes time.
 This doesn’t cater for revisions or modifications.
 This is just the initial website design.